awsdocs/iam-user-guide/doc_source/id_credentials_mfa.md

 **Note**
 **SMS text message\-based MFA**\.
 AWS ended support for enabling SMS multi\-factor authentication \(MFA\)\.
 We recommend that customers who have IAM users that use SMS text message\-based MFA switch to one of the following alternative methods: [virtual \(software\-based\) MFA device](id_credentials_mfa_enable_virtual.md), [U2F security key](id_credentials_mfa_enable_u2f.md), or [hardware MFA device](id_credentials_mfa_enable_physical.md)\.
 You can identify the users in your account with an assigned SMS MFA device\.
 To do so, go to the IAM console, choose **Users** from the navigation pane, and look for users with **SMS** in the **MFA** column of the table\.

-For answers to commonly asked questions about AWS MFA, go to the [AWS Multi\-Factor Authentication FAQs](http://aws.amazon.com/iam/faqs/#MFA_FAQs)\.
+For answers to commonly asked questions about AWS MFA, go to the [AWS Multi\-factor authentication FAQs](http://aws.amazon.com/iam/faqs/#Multi-factor_authentication)\.